 III.
 RESULTS

 An overview of all character interactions is displayed in the circular network diagram of FIG. 1.
 Here, the weights of the connecting edges reflect the total interac- tions between any two characters throughout all scenes of the play, with the size of the individual character nodes reflecting their total incoming weights.
 The transfer en- tropy statistics displayed in FIG. 2 evidence a system where the majority of node pairs ( 77%) contain a non- zero transfer entropy.
 Slightly more than half of which, do no share an edge with one another (42% vs. 35%).
 FIG 3 displays the transfer entropy of all character pairs in rank order (blue lines) against a randomly generated network of character interactions with the same average of total character appearances (gray line with + - 1 SD gray region).
-It is of note that the entire TE character line is below that of the randomized network, and accept for one location, is also below one standard deviation.
+It is of note that the entire TE character line is below that of the randomized network, and except for one location, is also below one standard deviation.

 IV.
 DISCUSSION